-Most state requirements allow a workers’ compensation policy to meet legal requirements, with $100,000 per accident or illness with a $100,000 per employee limit.
+Most workers’ compensation state requirements mandate policies meet legal limits, with $100,000 per accident or illness with a $100,000 per employee limit.
 There is often a third limit that is the policy limit, usually starting at $250,000 and going up from there.
 A deductible may or may not be applicable to your policy depending on the state your business operates in.

 If you have a workers’ compensation policy with $1 million in coverage limits, you may want to have an assessment done with your insurance carrier.
 While you may not want to reduce coverage, you might be able to offset some of the premium costs by electing a higher deductible.

 The federal government defines what exempt employees are, but every state is different when it comes to who must be covered by workers’ compensation among exempt employees.
 Exempt employees are normally owners, partners, and independent contractors.
 Check the IRS guidelines to be sure you are appropriately defining exempt employees.